Bachrach Studios: History

-In 1919 the company hired Paul Gittings, who opened and managed Bachrach Studios in Texas.
+In 1919, the company hired Paul Gittings, who opened and managed Bachrach Studios in Texas.
+Crete Hutchinson was managing the Washington, D.C. studio in the 1920s.
 Bachrach Studio had forty-eight locations throughout the United States at its height in 1929.
 During the Great Depression, Bachrach scaled down the company and sold the Texas studios to Gittings.

-Bachrach Studios remains a family business as of 2010.
+Bachrach Studios remains a family business as of 2024.